-- 4.1.9.
-MS administrations are reminded that they should keep their requests for the A.5 profile to ≤ 10% of their overall VHR campaign control area (preferably well distributed for best acquisition success). - 4.1.10.
-MS administrations should also have in mind that they should keep their requests for the A.4, A.11, A.51, A.61, A.62, A.71 and A.81 profiles to be \leq 1 000 km2 of their overall VHR campaign control area (see Chapter 13: VHR image profiles, and G4CAP pre-IRs tip-over help under the VHR 'Profiles' tab). - 4.1.11.
-Special profiles, such as A.11, A.12, A.51, A.52, A.61 and A.62, that is, 8/16 bands with relative elevation angles, will be provided depending on feasibility and budget availability.
-These should already have been requested by the MS administrations in the pre-IR stage, since they require bilateral agreement with the JRC. - 4.1.12.
-If the FW contractor, when checking, notices any discrepancies between the areas/parameters, with respect to section 2.1.1 in the pre-IRs, and the areas/parameters inserted in the subsequent data requests (zones and AWs) in G4CAP by the MS administrations, a final acceptance must be obtained from the JRC before feasibility assessment can start. - 4.1.13.
-The feasibility assessment performed by the FW contractor shall divide the AWs into three categories: - 1) GOOD (GREEN) FEASIBLE WITHIN AW approaching 100% probability (90-100%); - 2) MEDIUM (YELLOW) FEASIBLE WITHIN AW 70% probability; may need EXTENSION suggestions can be made to improve possibility of success (70 89%); - 3) LOW (RED) NOT FEASIBLE WITHIN AW with suggestions to make it feasible (e.g. AW extension with the suggestion of a new start/end date, change of profile allowing e.g., a less strict elevation angle, change of a sensor or acceptance of backup) (< 70%).
+- 4.1.9 MS administrations are reminded that they should keep their requests for the A.5 profile to ≤ 10% of their overall VHR campaign control area (preferably well distributed for best acquisition success). - 4.1.10 MS administrations should also have in mind that they should keep their requests for the A.4, A.11, A.51, A.61, A.62, A.71 and A.81 profiles to be ≤ 1 000 km2 of their overall VHR campaign control area (see Chapter 13: VHR image profiles, and G4CAP pre-IRs tip-over help under the VHR 'Profiles' tab). - 4.1.11 Special profiles, such as A.11, A.12, A.51, A.52, A.61 and A.62, that is, 8/16 bands with relative elevation angles, will be provided depending on feasibility and budget availability.
+These should already have been requested by the MS administrations in the pre-IR stage, since they require bilateral agreement with the JRC. - 4.1.12 If the FW contractor, when checking, notices any discrepancies between the areas/parameters, with respect to section 2.1.1 in the pre-IRs, and the areas/parameters inserted in the subsequent data requests (zones and AWs) in GCAP by the MS administrations, a final acceptance must be obtained from the JRC before feasibility assessment can start. - 4.1.13 Whenever possible for the MS, it is recommended to set the "automatic extension" flag within the IR AW definition, at the beginning of the campaign, before the feasibility calculation starts.
+Even if the "automatic extension" flag is set for an AW, the image provider still tries to acquire the image within the original window (ORAW).
+The "automatic extension" will only be used in cases when no suitable full acquisition could be achieved in the original window.
+The setting of the extension flag shall be consistent for the whole campaign, i.e. the allowance of an "automatic extension" shall not be removed by the MS after the feasibility calculation has started or during the ongoing acquisition window.
+In case a removal is necessary, the MS shall keep a lead time of 1 week and G4CAP shall send an automatic notification to the image provider. - 4.1.14 The feasibility assessment performed by the FW contractor shall divide the AWs into three categories: - 1) GOOD (GREEN) FEASIBLE WITHIN AW approaching 100% probability (90-100%): - 2) MEDIUM (YELLOW) FEASIBLE WITHIN AW 70% probability; may need EXTENSION suggestions can be made to improve possibility of success (70 89%); - 3) LOW (RED) NOT FEASIBLE WITHIN AW with suggestions to make it feasible (e.g. AW extension with the suggestion of a new start/end date, change of profile allowing e.g., a less strict elevation angle, change of a sensor or acceptance of backup) (< 70%).

 The IP will in above success rate include additional factors (e.g. based on experience) in order to make best scenario possible for the feasibility.
-However, in G4CAP, if suggestions made by the IP are accepted to change the original AW with respect to its dates or image profile, or to accept backups, the AW will have an improved feasibility status compared with the original and the FW contractor will specify this status in the new suggestion.
+However, in GCAP, if suggestions made by the IP are accepted to change the original AW with respect to its dates or image profile, or to accept backups, the AW will have an improved feasibility status compared with the original and the FW contractor will specify this status in the new suggestion.